cspray/annotated-container/README.md

 - Automatically invoke methods after the service is constructed
 - Use Profiles to easily use different services in different runtimes
 - Create type-safe, highly flexible configuration objects
+- Easily include third-party services that cannot be easily annotated
 - Bring Your Own Container!

 > This README refers to functionality available in v2.0.0-beta1+.
 For information on v1 functionality please check out the 1.6.0 tag.